kaichi1342/ChallengePromptMaker/README.md

 # ChallengePromptMaker
-The ChallengePromptMaker is a Krita Docker Plugin that generates drawing challenge prompts from a list of categories wit a color palette in split complementary color scheme.
+The ChallengePromptMaker is a Krita Docker Plugin that generates drawing challenge prompts from a list of categories along side a four color - color palette in split complementary color scheme.